On the logical and computational properties of the Vitali covering theorem: Introduction

 The most apt counterpart in mathematical logic of the commonplace \emph{one cannot fit a square peg into a round hole} is perhaps the following: a Turing machine cannot directly access third-order objects, like e.g.\ measurable functions.
 Thus, the development of measure theory in any framework based on Turing computability must proceed via second-order \emph{stand-ins} for higher-order objects.
 In particular, the following frameworks, (somehow) based on Turing computability, proceed by studying the computational properties of certain \emph{countable representations} of measurable objects: Reverse Mathematics (\cite{simpson2}*{X.1}), constructive analysis\footnote{Note that Bishop's constructive analysis is not based on Turing computability \emph{directly}, but one of its `intended models' is however (constructive) recursive mathematics (see \cite{brich}).
 One aim of Feferman's predicative analysis is to capture constructive reasoning in the sense of Bishop. } (\cite{beeson1}*{I.13} for an overview), predicative analysis$^{\ref{dug}}$ (\cite{littlefef}), and computable analysis (\cite{bewierook}).

-The \emph{existence} of the aforementioned countable representations is guaranteed by various approximation results.
-Perhaps the most basic and best-known among these results are \emph{Littlewood's three principles}.
-The latter are found in Tao's \emph{introduction to measure theory} \cites{taomes} and in \cite{kesteisdenbeste,royden1, steengoed, brezen}, and were originally formulated as: \begin{quote} There are three principles, roughly expressible in the following terms: Every (measurable) set is nearly a finite sum of intervals; every function (of class $L^{p}$) is nearly continuous; every convergent sequence of functions is nearly uniformly convergent. (\cite{kleinbos}*{p.\ 26}) \end{quote} The second and third principle are heuristic descriptions of the \emph{Lusin and Egorov theorems}.
-In light of their fundamental role for computability theory, it is then a natural question \emph{how hard} it is to prove these theorems, in the sense of \emph{Reverse Mathematics} (RM hereafter; see Section \ref{prelim1}), and \emph{how hard} it is to compute the countable approximations therein, in the sense of Kleene's schemes S1-S9 (see Section \ref{prelim2}).
-The aim of this paper is to answer these intimately connected questions.
+The \emph{existence} of the aforementioned countable representations is guaranteed by various well-known approximation results.
+Perhaps the most basic and best-known among these results go by the name of \emph{Littlewood's three principles}.
+The latter are found throughout the literature, including Tao's \emph{introduction to measure theory} (see \cites{kesteisdenbeste,royden1, steengoed, brezen, yuppie, taomes}), and were originally formulated by Littlewood as: \begin{quote} There are three principles, roughly expressible in the following terms: Every (measurable) set is nearly a finite sum of intervals; every function (of class $L^{p}$) is nearly continuous; every convergent sequence of functions is nearly uniformly convergent. (\cite{kleinbos}*{p.\ 26}) \end{quote} The second and third principle are heuristic descriptions of the \emph{Lusin and Egorov theorems}.
+In light of their fundamental role for measure theory, it is then a natural question \emph{how hard} it is to prove these theorems, in the sense of Kohlenbach's \emph{higher-order Reverse Mathematics} (RM hereafter; see Section \ref{prelim1}), and \emph{how hard} it is to compute the countable approximations therein, in the sense of Kleene's schemes S1-S9 (see Section \ref{prelim2}).
+The aim of this paper is to answer these connected questions.
 As it turns out, the answer to both questions is `extremely hard', as follows.

-In Section \ref{RMM}, we develop the (higher order) RM of measure theory, and observe that the aforementioned approximation theorems are equivalent to weak compactness as in Definition \ref{ohyee}.
-The intimate link between weak compactness and Vitali's covering theorem is discussed in Section \ref{hintro}.
-In terms of comprehension axioms, weak compactness of the unit interval is only provable using full second-order arithmetic, but strictly weaker than (Heine-Borel) compactness, as suggested by the name.
-We work in the framework from \cite{elkhuisje}, introduced in Section~\ref{kuiken}.
-We do motivate our choice for the latter framework, but also show in Section \ref{GL} that our results are \emph{robust}, in that they do not depend on the framework at hand.
+In Section \ref{RMM}, we show that the aforementioned approximation theorems (and related results) imply $\WHBU$ as in Principle \ref{ohyee}, which is a version of the Vitali covering theorem that is a direct weakening of $\HBU$; the latter is the Heine-Borel theorem for uncountable coverings as in Principle~\ref{drifty}.
+In terms of standard comprehension axioms, $\WHBU$ is only provable using Kleene's $\exists^{3}$, which implies full second-order arithmetic (see Section \ref{moresubsec}).
+Our approach to measure theory is akin to that of second-order RM (see Remark \ref{dreft}), but we shall also study the framework from \cite{elkhuisje}, namely in Section~\ref{onderkruipers}.
+We show in Section \ref{GL} that our results pertaining to $\WHBU$ are \emph{robust}, in that they do not depend on the framework at hand.